Eagle Capital Management LLC Acquires 488 Shares of Applied Materials, Inc. (NASDAQ:AMAT)

 Wall Street Analyst Weigh In

 A number of equities research analysts recently commented on AMAT shares.
 Berenberg Bank upped their price target on shares of Applied Materials from $150.00 to $175.00 and gave the company a “buy” rating in a report on Friday, August 18th.
-New Street Research lowered shares of Applied Materials from a “buy” rating to a “neutral” rating in a report on Friday, June 16th.
-The Goldman Sachs Group upped their price target on shares of Applied Materials from $135.00 to $155.00 and gave the company a “buy” rating in a report on Monday, August 21st.
-Redburn Partners initiated coverage on shares of Applied Materials in a report on Tuesday, June 13th.
-They issued a “neutral” rating for the company.
-Finally, StockNews.com assumed coverage on shares of Applied Materials in a report on Thursday.
-They issued a “buy” rating for the company.
+Citigroup upped their price objective on shares of Applied Materials from $160.00 to $170.00 and gave the stock a “buy” rating in a report on Friday, July 14th.
+Needham & Company LLC cut shares of Applied Materials from a “buy” rating to a “hold” rating in a research report on Wednesday, June 14th.
+B. Riley raised their price objective on shares of Applied Materials from $150.00 to $175.00 in a report on Monday, July 17th.
+Finally, Wolfe Research assumed coverage on Applied Materials in a research report on Thursday, September 14th.
+They set an “outperform” rating and a $185.00 price objective on the stock.
 One analyst has rated the stock with a sell rating, eight have given a hold rating and twenty-two have given a buy rating to the company.
 Based on data from MarketBeat, the stock currently has an average rating of “Moderate Buy” and a consensus price target of $152.44.

 Applied Materials Price Performance